NikolaiF90/AIDCharacterSheetandMechanicSystem/README.md

 CSMS is built by a scripter, for scripters.
 Every design decision has a reason:

 - **AI does the heavy lifting** — script handles math and state, AI handles narrative judgment
+- **Player agency** — player decides when mechanics apply, AI decides what stat, script produces the number
 - **Minimal action steps** — player shouldn't need 5 commands to do 1 thing
 - **Compatible by default** — works alongside Inner Self, Auto-Cards, and other systems
 - **Transparent** — bracketed notifications keep players informed without breaking immersion